Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 7. Get some sound deflectors

-Another way to stop the sound reaching you is deflect it in other directions.
-Although these won’t stop your generator being loud, they will reduce the sound that reaches you significantly.
+Another way to stop the sound from reaching you is to deflect it in other directions.
+Although these won’t stop your generator from being loud, they will reduce the sound that reaches you significantly.
 They are a great temporary solution and you can purchase these easily on the market.

-If your generator has a permanent home you could couple these with a more permanent set up, using sheets of plywood and drywall to deflect the noise which are great soundproofing materials.
+If your generator has a permanent home you could couple these with a more permanent setup, using sheets of plywood and drywall to deflect the noise which is great soundproofing material.
 How do you make these as effective as possible?
 Set them up at an angle for the best deflection.

 8. Use water to quiet the exhaust

 Perhaps a surprising tip, you can muffle the sound of your generator exhaust using just a hosepipe and some water!
 And it is actually pretty effective and very cost-effective too.

 Fill up a bucket with water and place one end of the hosepipe on the generator exhaust with the other end in the bucket you filled.